 Initially the funding for these efforts will probably be private (tag sales, craft shows, donations and community grants) but can and should grow at least partially to public funding, including animal control and public health departments.
 The feral cat issue is connected with public health and we urge feline friends to contact their public health officials with information about humane feral cat colony management – if the department is not already aware of these solutions.
 It is best to work with these officials to develop a local plan rather than wait for problems to develop.

 Spay USA offers subsidy funding for stray and feral cat caretakers throughout the US.
 The application is open to individuals only; this is not a grant for animal shelters or other rescue organizations.

-Applications will be accepted between the 1st and 15th of every month; individuals awarded the subsidy funding will be notified between the 16th and 22nd of the same month.
+Applications will be accepted between the 1st and 15th of every month; individuals awarded the subsidy funding will be notified no later than the last day of the same month.
 The funding is limited and not all applicants will be able to receive funding each month.
 You are welcome to reapply monthly, however, individuals that are awarded funding must wait a full calendar year before re-applying.